-For those of you thinking about applying round 3, MBA programs DO admit candidates during MBA round 3.
-While in many cases, the spots left for round 3 candidates are limited, they do exist.
-In some cases, there is even scholarship money left for those applying round 3.
+For those of you thinking about applying in round 3, MBA programs DO admit candidates during round 3.
+In fact, with many schools noting lighter application volumes in round 1 and round 2 this year, round 3 might be a great option for you.
+In some cases, there is even scholarship money left for those applying in round 3.

 MBA Round 3 Deadlines & Details